BatchClayderman/DEC-AI-Literacy-Course/README.md

 - A. Write 5 social media posts promoting sustainable living, focusing on relatable actions young adults can take.
 - B. Create a series of posts about the environmental impact of unsustainable practices, using infographics and engaging visuals that would relate to a university student.
 - C. Develop a campaign focusing on how young adults can influence sustainability in their daily lives, with actionable examples.
-- **D. List key tips about sustainable living and why it is important. **
+- **D. List key tips about sustainable living and why it is important**.

 #### M2Q6: Your team needs to draft a research report about the impact of AI on workforce productivity in the tech industry.
 Which prompt would be the least effective for achieving this goal?
 Choose only ONE best answer.

 - A. Write a research report on AI's influence on productivity in the tech industry, including case studies and key trends.
-- **B. Explain how AI is used in the tech industry with key examples. **
+- **B. Explain how AI is used in the tech industry with key examples**.
 - C. Create a report analysing the pros and cons of AI on workforce efficiency in the tech industry.
 - D. Develop a comprehensive report on AI-driven productivity improvements in tech companies.